jestjs/jest/docs/en/Webpack.md

 }
 ```

-> Note: <rootdir> is a special token that gets replaced by Jest with the root of your project.
+> Note: <rootDir> is a special token that gets replaced by Jest with the root of your project.
 Most of the time this will be the folder where your package.json is located unless you specify a custom `rootDir` option in your configuration.

 Similarly webpack's `resolve.root` option functions like setting the `NODE_PATH` env variable, which you can set, or make use of the `modulePaths` option.